-During the first three months of 2024, the company's exposure to concentration risk by sector through its Portfolio Investments changed as follows:
+During the first six months of 2024, the company's exposure to concentration risk by sector through its Portfolio Investments changed as follows:

-- Asset management sector decreased primarily due to unrealized loss on TopCo LP Class A Limited Partnership Interest and TopCo LP Class B Limited Partnership Interest. - Food and agriculture sector increased primarily due to unrealized gain on the Indirect equity interest in AGH. - Financial services sector increased primarily due to an investment in Digital Ventures. - Education sector did not change primarily due to no change in the fair value of the Indirect equity investment in Nova Pioneer. - Entertainment sector increased primarily due to unrealized gain on HSEG. - Infrastructure sector decreased primarily due to unrealized loss on Seven Rivers. - Retail and distribution sector increased primarily due to unrealized gain on Helios Fund IV. - Insurance sector increased primarily due to unrealized gain on Helios Fund IV.
+- Asset management sector decreased primarily due to unrealized loss on TopCo LP Class A Limited Partnership Interest and TopCo LP Class B Limited Partnership Interest. - Food and agriculture sector increased primarily due to capitalized interest on the Philafrica Facility. - Financial services sector increased primarily due to an investment in Digital Ventures. - Education sector decreased primarily due to unrealized loss on the Indirect equity investment in Nova Pioneer. - Entertainment sector increased primarily due to unrealized gain on HSEG, and additional investment made in HSEG. - Infrastructure sector decreased primarily due to unrealized loss on Seven Rivers. - Retail and distribution sector increased primarily due to unrealized gain on Helios Fund IV and Trone. - Insurance sector increased primarily due to unrealized gain on Helios Fund IV.

 Helios is the sub-advisor of TopCo LP, which is portfolio advisor of the company and provides investment management services, investment advisory services and investment administration services to HFP and its subsidiaries.
-As of March 31, 2024, the company is exposed to concentration risk as the investments in entities managed by Helios Holdings Group entities represent a significant portion of the company's Portfolio Investments.
+As of June 30, 2024, the company is exposed to concentration risk as the investments in entities managed by Helios Holdings Group entities represent a significant portion of the company's Portfolio Investments.